MundeepL/Pi-SSTV/README.md

 * Piece of wire to act as an antenna

 ## Installation
-PiFM 1.2.1 depends on a number of prerequisites.
+PiFM SSTV depends on a number of prerequisites.
 These are required. to get the transmitter ready.
 1. Install Raspbian Desktop onto an SD card (click [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2) for a detailed guide)
 2. Connect your peripherals to the Raspberry Pi (keyboard/mouse/SD/HDMI/etc...)
 3. Once you are ready to start, turn on the Pi and wait until the desktop environment appears.